composablesys/collabs/docs/src/guide/data_modeling.md

 First, we cannot use randomness in the constructor: per [Initialization](./initialization.html), the constructor must behave identically when called on different users with the same arguments.
 Instead, we use a PRNG, and pass its seed as a constructor argument.
 The seed will be randomly set by whichever user starts a new game, so that the board is still random.

-Second, even though `tiles` has type `Tile[][]` and the table maps `Array` to `IList` implementations, there is actually no need for us to use a `IList` here.
+Second, even though `tiles` has type `Tile[][]` and the table maps `Array` to `CList` or `CValueList`, there is actually no need for us to use a list here.
 Indeed, we don't plan to mutate the arrays themselves after the constructor, just the tiles inside them.
 Instead, we treat each `Tile` as its own property with its own name, using the arrays only as a convenient way to store them.
 (See Arrays vs `CLists` in [Collaborative Data Structures](./built_in_collabs.html).)

 ```ts
 class CMinesweeper extends collabs.CObject {